Overcoming Brittleness in Pareto-Optimal Learning-Augmented Algorithms

 arXiv Detail & Related papers (2024-11-25T17:31:34Z) - Deterministic Trajectory Optimization through Probabilistic Optimal Control [3.2771631221674333]

-We propose two new algorithms for discrete-time deterministic finite-horizon nonlinear optimal control problems.
+We discuss two algorithms tailored to discrete-time deterministic finite-horizon nonlinear optimal control problems.

-Both algorithms are inspired by a novel theoretical paradigm known as probabilistic optimal control.
+Both algorithms can be derived from an emerging theoretical paradigm that we refer to as probabilistic optimal control.

 arXiv Detail & Related papers (2024-07-18T09:17:47Z) - Learning Predictions for Algorithms with Predictions [49.341241064279714]